 One of the oldest gardening books is the Sakuteiki or Records of Garden Making, written nearly 1000 years ago in Japan.
 The book explains how to construct different types of gardens, where to place stones and how to incorporate grape vines and fruit trees into the landscape.

-Thomas Hill (or Hyll) wrotein 1563, one of the first gardening books written in England.
-Subsequent editions used the shorter title, He followed with his next gardening book, The Gardeners Labyrinth, in 1577.
+Thomas Hill (or Hyll) wrote A most briefe and pleasaunte treatyse, teachynge how to dresse, sowe, and set a garden in 1563, one of the first gardening books written in England.
+Subsequent editions used the shorter title, The profitable arte of gardening.
+He followed with his next gardening book, The Gardeners Labyrinth, in 1577.
 Both were best sellers in their day.

 In 1699, Acetaria: A Discourse of Sallets by John Evelyn was published.
 This gardening book was also a cookbook and it may have been the first to promote a vegetarian diet in England.
 The book’s pages include unusual recipes for soups, egg dishes, salletts (salads) and puddings.

 British gardening books flourished in the 18th century with publications like The Practical Kitchen Gardiner (1727), Foreign Kitchen Vegetables (1729) A Botanical Arrangement of all the Vegetables Growing in Great Britain (1776) and Linnaeus’s System of Vegetables (1788).

 Farmers and gardeners in America turned to resources like farmer’s almanacs for weather forecasting and information for timing their plantings by the phases of the moon.
 Robert B. Thomas compiled his first “Farmer’s Almanack” in 1792 as a helpful and humorous guide.
 Now The Old Farmer’s Almanac is considered the oldest, continuously published periodical in the country.